Ontario Film & Television Tax Credit

 i) the date the first labour expenses for script material were incurred by the applicant (or their parent corporation);

 ii) the date the applicant (or their parent corporation) acquired the property on which the production is based;

 iii) two years before commencement of principal photography

 How Is The Credit Administered?

-The OFTTC is jointly administered by the Ontario Creates - an agency of the Ministry of Tourism, Culture and Sport – and the Canada Revenue Agency.
+The OFTTC is jointly administered by Ontario Creates - an agency of the Government of Ontario – and the Canada Revenue Agency.
 Application is made to Ontario Creates for a certificate of eligibility, which the production company files with the Canada Revenue Agency together with its tax return in order to claim the OFTTC.
 The amount of the credit, net of any Ontario taxes owing, will be paid to the qualifying corporation.
 If the qualifying corporation does not owe any taxes, the full amount will be paid out.

 * PLEASE NOTE: CANADA REVENUE AGENCY (CRA) ADMINISTERS BOTH FEDERAL AND ONTARIO CORPORATE TAXES.
 THE CRA IS THE FIRST POINT OF CONTACT FOR ALL CORPORATE TAX ENQUIRIES (1 800 959-5525).